compolis/GABM/_sources/DEVELOPMENT_HISTORY.md.txt

 This document summarises the development of GABM, including key decisions, milestones, and collaborative experiences.
 A summary of changes is provided in the [Change Log](CHANGE_LOG.md).

-### GitHub Copilot
+## GitHub Copilot
-GABM development has paired human expertise with assistance from [GitHub Copilot](https://github.com/features/copilot).
-This helped rapidly develop the software.

-GitHub Copilot helped automate release and cleanup tasks and document not just technical steps, but also the reasoning and learning process.

-Capturing information about interactions between other developers and GitHub Copilot was attempted, but has proven difficult to sustain.
+[GitHub Copilot](https://github.com/features/copilot) has beenused to help automate release and cleanup tasks, develop document, test and formulate code.

 GitHub Copilot has only limited session memory and no memory between sessions.
-Project documentation can help provide context to GitHub Copilot to tailor responses to better reflect how GABM is organised.
+Project documentation provides context so GitHub Copilot can better tailor responses, but you may need to guide GitHub Copilot to ensure this is done.

 ## Contributors